nuki1048/portfolio-api/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
 3. Create a `.env` file in the root directory and set the necessary environment variables (see below)
-4. Start the server with `npm start`
+4. Start the server with `npm dev`

 ## Environment Variables